Testing Quantum Mechanics using Noisy Quantum Computers: Quantum Mechanics Prediction

-\mysec{Quantum Mechanics Prediction} We now argue that quantum mechanics predicts that the fidelity $F_d$ decays exponentially with circuit depth $d$ under physically reasonable noise models.
+We now argue that quantum mechanics predicts that the fidelity $F_d$ decays exponentially with circuit depth $d$ under physically reasonable noise models.
 Intuitively, each gate $u$ has a probability $p_u$ of making an error, resulting in a gate entanglement fidelity $f_u \approx 1-p_u$.
-Intuitively, the fidelity $F_d$ is then roughly the probability $f^{n d}$ that none of the $\approx n d$ two-qubit gates made an error:
+The circuit fidelity $F_d$ is then roughly the probability $f^{n d}$ that none of the $\approx n d$ two-qubit gates made an error:

-where $\lambda \sim - n \ln f$ and $f$ is an average gate entanglement fidelity (until the fidelity eventually saturates near $F_\infty \sim 2^{-n}$).
+where $\lambda \approx - n \ln f$ and $f$ is an average gate entanglement fidelity (until the fidelity eventually saturates near $F_\infty \sim 2^{-n}$).
 In the experiment, $\widetilde{F}_0$ and $\lambda$ are fitting parameters.
 We substantiate this intuition below.
-In \appref{app:twirl}{A}, we provide additional evidence that the fidelity should decay exponentially (according to quantum mechanics) using a 2-design twirling argument.
+In \appref{app:twirl}, we provide additional evidence that the fidelity should decay exponentially (according to quantum mechanics) using a 2-design twirling argument; see also \cite{mirrorTheory,Dalzell2021}.

-As a first approximation, we model the fidelity using gate-dependent but time-independent noise:
+As a starting approximation, we model the fidelity using gate-dependent but time-independent noise:

 The initial state is modeled by a density matrix $\rhoi$.
-Measuring if the final state is the zero state is modeled by the quantum channel $\rho \to \tr(\rhof \, \rho)$. $\rhoi$ and $\rhof$ are close to the $n$-qubit zero state $\ket{0} \bra{0}$, up to some infidelity resulting from state preparation and measurement (SPAM) errors. $\tExp_{U_1, \ldots, U_d}$ averages over the allowed layers of random gates.
-The quantum channel $\Phi_{U_t}$ models the noisy quantum computer implementation for a particular layer of random gates $U_t$.
+Measuring if the final state is the zero state is modeled by the quantum channel $\rho \to \tr(\rhof \, \rho)$. $\rhoi$ and $\rhof$ should be close to the $n$-qubit zero state $\ket{0} \bra{0}$, up to some infidelity resulting from state preparation and measurement (SPAM) errors. $\tExp_{U_1, \ldots, U_d}$ averages over the allowed layers of random gates.
+The quantum channel $\Phi_{U_t}$ models the noisy quantum computer implementation of a particular layer of random gates $U_t$.